zcutlip/mock-op/README.md

 1. Obtain master password for the 1Password account
 2. Create an OPResponseGenerator object, which signs in to a real 1Password account (whichever account `op` has signed into previously on the command line)
 3. Create a `ResponseDirectory` instance
-4. Generate a command invocation for either the `op get item` or `op get document` subcommand
+4. Generate a command invocation for either the `op item get` or `op document get` subcommand
 5. Add the command invocation (a bundle of the command-line arguments, the response output, and the exit status) to the response directory

 > Note: Although generating the command invocation communicates to the live 1Password account, it will not raise exceptions if the `op` query fails.
 The invocation captures context describing the success or failure.